Melvin Calvin

-Melvin Ellis Calvin (April 8, 1911 – January 8, 1997) was an American biochemist known for discovering the Calvin cycle along with Andrew Benson and James Bassham, for which he was awarded the 1961 Nobel Prize in Chemistry.
+Melvin Ellis Calvin (April 8, 1911 – January 8, 1997) was an American biochemist known for discovering the Calvin cycle along with Andrew Benson and James Bassham.
+He was awarded the 1961 Nobel Prize in Chemistry "for his research on the carbon dioxide assimilation in plants".
 He spent most of his five-decade career at the University of California, Berkeley.

 Early life and education

-Melvin Calvin was born in St. Paul, Minnesota, the son of Elias Calvin and Rose Herwitz, Jewish immigrants from the Russian Empire (now known as Lithuania and Georgia).
+Melvin Calvin was born in St. Paul, Minnesota, the son of Elias Calvin and Rose Herwitz, Jewish immigrants from the Russian Empire (now the countries of Lithuania and Georgia).

-At an early age, Melvin Calvin’s family moved to Detroit, MI where his parents ran a grocery store to earn their living.
-Melvin Calvin was often found exploring his curiosity by looking through all of the products that made up their shelves.
+At an early age, Melvin Calvin’s family moved to Detroit, Michigan, where his parents ran a grocery store to earn their living.
+Calvin was often found satisfying his curiosity by looking through all of the products that made up their shelves.

 After he graduated from Central High School in 1928, he went on to study at Michigan College of Mining and Technology (now known as Michigan Technological University) where he received the school’s first Bachelors of Science in Chemistry.
-He went on to earn his Ph.D. at the University of Minnesota in 1935.
+He went on to earn his PhD at the University of Minnesota in 1935.
 While under the mentorship of George Glocker, he studied and wrote his thesis on the electron affinity of halogens.
 He was invited to join the lab of Michael Polanyi as a Post Doctoral student at the University of Manchester.
 The two years he spent at the lab were focused on studying the structure and behavior of organic molecules.
-In 1942, He married Marie Genevieve Jemtegaard, and they had three daughters, Elin, Sowie, and Karole, and a son, Noel.
+In 1942, He married Marie Genevieve Jemtegaard, and they had two daughters, Elin and Karole, and a son, Noel.